Cost of reaching zero-dose children

 Overview

-ThinkWell implemented a project which generated high-quality evidence on the cost of interventions that target zero-dose children.
-In Ethiopia, Nigeria and Pakistan, we are worked together with local research partners to analyze the cost and outputs of selected interventions, to support governments in improving equitable resource allocation for immunization programs.
+Health Systems Insight (formerly Thinkwell Institute) implemented a project which generated high-quality evidence on the cost of interventions that target zero-dose children.
+In Ethiopia, Nigeria and Pakistan, we worked together with local research partners to analyze the cost and outputs of selected interventions, to support governments in improving equitable resource allocation for immunization programs.

 Background